lanl/Fierro/README.md

 To build it yourself, run the following from the root directory.
 The native CPU architecture will automatically be taken into account.

 GPU hardware will be leveraged according to the distribution of Trilinos that **Fierro** is built against.
-You are welcome to only compile one solver or the other, and the one(s) that you did compile will be available through the CLI.
+You are welcome to only compile the desired solver, or all of the currently available ones.

 ## Building dependencies
 **Fierro** depends on both ELEMENTS and Trilinos.
 If you are building **Fierro** for hardware optimizations, you should also build ELEMENTS from source.
 ELEMENTS is included in the **Fierro** source distribution and building ELEMENTS is enabled by default when building **Fierro**.